Metro shaves 10 minutes off wait time on Blue, Orange and Silver lines

 Metro recently purchased three inspection stations that transit officials plan to test in the coming weeks.
 Wiedefeld said Thursday that the purchase might help to end the train shortage.
 Metro has said the reinstatement of the 7000 series won’t occur before April.

-The automated inspection stations would take measurements of rail cars as they pass, checking for defects or malfunctions in the wheels or axles.
+The automated inspection stations would take measurements of rail cars as they pass, checking for defects or malfunctions in the wheels and axles.
 Wiedefeld said the stations will be used to gather data on the 7000 series and help find solutions to the defect, but transit officials hope they can be used regularly to check the safety of all cars.

 Metro can’t put the 7000 series back into service until the Washington Metrorail Safety Commission lifts its suspension, which is contingent on the transit system proving to the regulatory agency that it can do so safely.